When discussing Collie Eye Problem, there is a general

 even close to the truth.

-"Collie Eye Problem" affects MOST Collies - over eighty percent,
+Collie Eye Problem affects MOST Collies - over eighty percent,

 the last time I looked at the figures.
 The most common type

-of "CEP" is something the vets call "CRC" or chorio-retinal-change.
+of CEP is something the vets call CRC or chorio-retinal-change.
 These are cloudy areas discernable only with an ophthalmoscope.

 The condition actually disappears to some degree with age - and is sometimes completely indiscernible by the time the puppy is eight weeks old.
-This is why reputable breeders have eye checks done before the age of eight weeks - they want to know the true
+This is why knowledgeable breeders have eye checks done before the age of eight weeks - they want to know the true

-condition of the eye, not just "get a good eye check" they can advertise.
-Many breeders have bred Collies "affected" with
+condition of the eye, not just get a good eye check they can advertise.
+Many breeders have bred Collies affected with

 CRC-only for many generations and only rarely - if ever - produce